 First performed in the early 1990s, two basic techniques for laparoscopic discectomy are commonly used:

+This positioning also requires the use of endoscopy.
 A discectomy involves the removal of herniated disc tissues that press on nerves or other portions of spinal cord.
 This type of procedure is very effective for individuals who have tried other options without relief and who experience and suffer from severe pain and difficulty walking, sitting, and other basic movements.

 Individuals with back or neck pain or pain that doesn't respond to conventional medical treatment may benefit from a laparoscopic discectomy.
 Those diagnosed with herniated discs are also prime candidates for the procedure.

 A discectomy procedure is generally performed by an orthopedic surgeon specializing in spine care or neurosurgeon as well as a vascular or general surgeon.
 Surgeons should be chosen according to their expertise and experience in related fields.
 Physicians and surgeons should be certified in their field, and show membership in national or regional boards or associations in his or her country of origin.
-Consumers are encouraged to get more than one opinion before engaging in any type of spinal surgery, as well as making sure that facilities, surgeons, and healthcare staff are accredited by international associations and organizations to ensure quality of equipment, technology, as well as quality of care by medical staff.
+Patients are encouraged to get more than one opinion before engaging in any type of spinal surgery, as well as making sure that facilities, surgeons, and healthcare staff are accredited by international associations and organizations to ensure quality of equipment, technology, as well as quality of care by medical staff.

 For more information about the Laparoscopic Disectomy treatment and information about the best clinics offering the procedure, please contact us!